 3. Uses of Ammonia in Industries and Manufacturing

-Ammonia tends to absorb significant amounts of heat from its surroundings when it is used in the form of a refrigerant and the air-conditioning equipment.
+Ammonia tends to absorb significant amounts of heat from its surroundings when it is used in the form of refrigerant and air-conditioning equipment.

 1. What are the health-related side effects of Ammonia?

-Ans: Since ammonia tends to naturally have its presence everywhere in the environment, all of us are exposed to lower levels of the gas at some time or the other.
-However, a person can also be exposed to higher levels of ammonia if they are using any sorts of cleaning products which contain ammonia, or in case they live on or near any kind of farm in which they tend to use the fertilizers.
-A person can also be exposed to higher levels of ammonia if they spend time in a closed building which consists of many animals.
+Since ammonia tends to naturally have its presence everywhere in the environment, all of us are exposed to lower levels of the gas at some time or the other.
+However, a person can also be exposed to higher levels of ammonia if they are using any sort of cleaning products that contain ammonia, or in case they live on or near any kind of farm in which they tend to use the fertilizers.
+A person can also be exposed to higher levels of ammonia if they spend time in a closed building that consists of many animals.

 2. Is Ammonia present in the environment?

-Ans: Ammonia is a colourless gas that has a distinct pungent odour.
-It comprises of nitrogen and nitrogen atoms and has a chemical formula NH3.
-Ammonia is made naturally both in the human body and in the environment and found in air, water, soil and even in the microorganisms.
+Ammonia is a colourless gas that has a distinct pungent odour.
+It comprises nitrogen and nitrogen atoms and has a chemical formula NH3.
+Ammonia is made naturally both in the human body and in the environment and is found in air, water, soil and even in microorganisms.
 Considering human health, both ammonia and ammonium ions are crucial parts of several metabolic activities.